 - Perhaps surprisingly, Americans form the largest concentration of the 1,100 members of the International Organization of Lace.
-A great deal of their handiwork will be displayed at the 2017 annual meeting which will be in King of Prussia, Pennsylvania.
+A great deal of their handiwork is displayed at their annual meetings.

-- If you are in or traveling to the San Francisco Bay Area, there’s a Lace Museum just an hour or so away (Sunnyvale, to be exact).
+- If you are in or traveling to the San Francisco Bay Area, there’s a Lace Museum just an hour or so away (in Sunnyvale, CA, to be exact).
 The museum features exhibitions, events, and classes in bobbin lace, crocheting and tatting, although nothing so far in needle lace.

-- Monika Knutsson is one of any number of craftsmen and artists who are using old lace in their works.
+- Monika Knutsson is one of a number of craftspeople and artists who are using old lace in their works.
 She dips fragments of lace in gold to make cuff bracelets and other jewelry.
 My regret at seeing lace transformed from its original state is superseded by pleasure at seeing the lace reappear on women’s arms and ears.

-- More lace jewelry is being made via the lost-wax process, by Gabrielle Bratton in San Francisco and Raleigh, NC.
+- More lace jewelry is being made via the lost-wax process, by Gabrielle Bratton in San Francisco, CA, and Raleigh, NC.

 - Lace stencils can make cakes, cupcakes, and cookies look exceptionally delectable.
 (I don’t organize fancy teas, but if I did I would totally make a name for myself serving sweets decorated with edible lace.)